 If you’re a European style nymphing fan, you’ll probably know that Sage recently reinvented their ESN rod series.
 With some significant improvements, the new Sage ESN fly rod is an excellent choice for any tight line nymphing angler.
 Here’s our complete review of the Sage ESN so you can see if it’s the rod you’ve been looking for!

-Sage has specially designed their ESN rod to be perfect for euro nymphing.
+Sage has specially designed their ESN to be a perfect nymphing rod.
 It’s ideal for a wide range of tight line or European style nymphing techniques, including both short line and long line techniques.
 If you’re new to euro nymphing, this is an excellent rod to start out with, but it will also last you for years to come.

 By packing more fibers into the blank with their iconic KonneticHD technology, Sage has created an amazingly lightweight rod.
 Tight line nymphing is all about your connection with the fly, and you won’t beat the exceptional connection you’ll get from the ESN fly rods by Sage.